Last updated: 20/07/2022 | Estimated Reading Time: 5 minutes

 So, how may I have been mis-sold the PCP deal?

-There is usually nothing wrong with the PCP deal - it all comes down to how your dealer sells it to you.
+There is usually nothing wrong with the PCP deal - it all comes down to how your dealer sells it to you, and how clearly they lay out the terms.
 Dealers have been known to discuss the profit you can make from PCP deals, but profit is very much the wrong term to use.
-This ‘profit’ is just the money you have already paid to cover how much the dealer expected the car to depreciate - you have actually borrowed more money and paid more interest than necessary.
+This ‘profit’ is just the money you have already paid to cover how much the dealer expected the car to depreciate.

 What to do if you have been mis-sold your car finance